 A monotype is a painting on paper.
 Both the terms monotype and monoprint are a form of printmaking whereby an original image is inked or painted onto a non-porous surface, such as a piece of plexiglass or metal (called a plate), then transferred onto paper by laying a piece of paper over the painted surface and applying pressure.
-Typically a printing press is used although I hand “pull” my prints, meaning I don’t use a press, I apply pressure by hand until the ink is transferred to the paper (lots of elbow grease).
+Typically a printing press is used although Tracy “pulls” her prints, meaning she doesn’t use a press.
+Using lots of ‘elbos grease’ she applys pressure by hand until the ink is transferred to the paper.

 A monotype is a unique image, unlike a monoprint which may contain some repeatable elements.
 A monotype is a unique work of art, and much like a painting, cannot be replicated.
-I apply two to four or more layers of ink to my images to achieve the final painting, re-inking and pressing the plate with each new layer.
-Many types of pigment can be used, including oil paints, acrylics and watercolors, although I prefer to use oil-based printer’s ink as it has a wonderful luminous sheen.
-Some artists use brushes to apple the pigment to the plate.
-I use a 1 1/2 inch rubber brayer as the inks are too tacky to be applied with a brush.
+Tracy applies two to four or more layers of ink to her images to achieve the final painting, re-inking and pressing the plate with each new layer.
+Many types of pigment can be used, including oil paints, acrylics and watercolors, although she prefers to use oil-based printer’s ink as it has a wonderful luminous sheen.
+Some artists use brushes to apple the pigment to the plate, but Tracy uses a 1 1/2 inch rubber brayer as the inks are too tacky to be applied with a brush.

 Monotypes can be embellished by the artist with collage or by drawing or painting directly onto the print.
 The possibilities are endless, and when combined with the vision of the artist, the results are quite diverse and imaginative.